Call AFC's Education Helpline

 Who We Serve

-We play a leadership role in numerous coalitions and task forces in New York City addressing discipline reform and educational services for court-involved youth, including the School-Justice Partnership Taskforce, chaired by the former Chief Judge of New York State, Judith Kaye.
+We play a leadership role in numerous coalitions and task forces in New York City addressing discipline reform and educational services for ALL youth, including the School-Justice Partnership Taskforce, chaired by the former Chief Judge of New York State, Judith Kaye.
 AFC worked with Judge Kaye and the New York State Permanent Judicial Commission on Justice for Children to launch the Task Force and continues to help coordinate the project.
-The Task Force brings together key stakeholders and experts from a variety of disciplines to coordinate efforts and develop recommendations to promote school engagement and reduce the flow of New York City students entering the juvenile and criminal justice systems.
+The Task Force brought together key stakeholders and experts from a variety of disciplines to coordinate efforts and develop recommendations to promote school engagement and reduce the flow of New York City students entering the juvenile and criminal justice systems.
 On May 30, 2013, the Task Force released a report, Keeping Kids in School and out of Court [PDF].
 The report outlines a plan of action as well as provides specific recommendations to keep kids in school and out of court.

-J.G. v.
-Mills - The plaintiffs in this action claimed that upon being released from a court-ordered setting, they had been denied timely re-enrollment in New York City schools.
+The plaintiffs in this action claimed that upon being released from a court-ordered setting, they had been denied timely re-enrollment in New York City schools.
 The students claimed that court-involved youth were regularly denied the opportunity to return to school or were warehoused in alternative settings where court-involved youth are segregated and do not afford them minimally adequate educational services.
 The complaint also contained allegations on behalf of two subclasses: court-involved youth with disabilities and class members who did not receive adequate educational services while in detention in New York City.